inbravo/aws-feature-set/README.md

 - MFA can be setup for delete capability for object/bucket for versioning

 ### S3 Cross Region Replication
-- To allow for cross region replication, the both source and target buckets must have versioning enabled.
+- To allow for cross region replication, the both source and target buckets must have versioning enabled
 - When cross region replication is enabled, all existing objects in the bucket are not copied over to replica site
 	- Only Updates to existing objects and newer objects are replicated over
 	- All previous versions of the updated objects are replicated
 - Permissions are also replicated from one bucket to another
-- Transitive replications do not work. e.g. if you setup bucket C to replicate content from bucket B which replicates content from bucket A – Changes made to bucket A will not get propagated to C
+- Transitive replications do not work. e.g. if you setup bucket C to replicate content from bucket B which replicates content from bucket A
+	– Changes made to bucket A will not get propagated to C
 	- You will need to manually upload content to bucket B to trigger replication to C
 - Delete markers are replicated
 - If you delete source replication bucket objects, they are deleted from replica target bucket too.
 When you delete a Delete marker or version from source, that action is not replicated